JakeSteam/blog-programming/_posts/2017-05-13-implementing-a-locale-language-selector.md

     - Java
 ---

-Android applications are distributed to users around the world, and these users aren’t always going to speak the same languages as you.
-Luckily, Android has [excellent built-in support](https://developer.android.com/guide/topics/resources/localization.html) for automatically applying the right language, however this isn’t always enough.
-Sometimes a user may want to choose their language, and unfortunately there’s no built-in way to support this.
+Android applications are distributed to users around the world, and these users aren't always going to speak the same languages as you.
+Luckily, Android has [excellent built-in support](https://developer.android.com/guide/topics/resources/localization.html) for automatically applying the right language, however this isn't always enough.
+Sometimes a user may want to choose their language, and unfortunately there's no built-in way to support this.
 The game [Pixel Blacksmith](https://play.google.com/store/apps/details?id=uk.co.jakelee.blacksmith) uses the technique described in this article.

 ## The Solution

-To allow changing language, the Locale needs to be overridden and set to the user’s choice.
-How the user selects a language isn’t too important, in this example a spinner was chosen since it was the easiest to work with.
+To allow changing language, the Locale needs to be overridden and set to the user's choice.
+How the user selects a language isn't too important, in this example a spinner was chosen since it was the easiest to work with.
 This choice is stored as a shared preference that is then applied every time the application launches.

 #### On Startup